 This session aims to explain the meaning of conflict resolution, to discuss the major obstacles to healthy conflict resolution, to identify styles of conflict resolution, and to highlight some guidelines for dealing with conflict.

 This sessions explains the cycle of addiction and highlights the common drivers of addiction in men.
 It discusses specific issues men struggle with as it relates to sex in general and further, as it relates to sexual addiction.
 It highlights the problem pornography plays in a man's sex life, and provides guidelines and useful information to help men become sexually pure.

 Intimacy and Sexuality

 This session highlights the reality that we all need and require intimacy.
-It aims to discuss reasons why men avoid intimacy, to highlight consequences which result from a lack of intimacy, to explain the difference between intimacy and sex, and explore and define healthy sexuality and to describe some male/female differences in their response to sex.
+It aims to discuss reasons why men avoid intimacy, and highlights consequences which result from a lack of intimacy.
+It explains the difference between intimacy and sex, explores and defines healthy sexuality, and describes male/female differences in their response to sex.

 Forgiveness and Moving Ahead